petermsouzajr/qa-shadow-report/README.md

 ### Column: Test Target

 The Test Target column compiles and categorizes data based on predefined categories.
 To ensure visibility on the report sheet.
-Add them to your `cypress.config.*` file.
+Add them to your `shadowReportConfig.*` (`js`, or`.ts`) file.
 If you do not specify a list of Test Targets, the reporting software will use the default list, and will only compile metrics based on the default list of: `["api", "ui", "unit", "integration", "endToEnd", "performance", "security", "database", "accessibility", "mobile"]`.

 ```
-const shadowConfig = {
+module.exports = {
       teamNames: ['oregano'],
       testTargets: [
         'api',